 - Job Status = Open

 The URL can be found by clicking Settings > Career Page > XML FEED.
 Below is the content from a sample XML file.

 <company><![CDATA[Company Name in JazzHR]]></company>

 In addition to pertinent job fields, each <job> record contains the following useful elements:

 - <url> a link to the job application on your hosted careers page

-The JazzHR API contains methods which allow you to extract job posting information in a JSON encoded data array.
+The JazzHR API contains methods that allow you to extract job posting information in a JSON encoded data array.

-NOTE: While the XML feed includes the <url> and <buttons> elements, the API does not.
-However, you can programatically create these items using a combination of the strings below and the key:value pair included in the API response called "board_code".
+- While the XML feed includes the <url> and <buttons> elements, the API does not.
+However, you can programmatically create these items using a combination of the strings below and the key:value pair included in the API response called "board_code".

 $url = http://myjazzhrsubdomain.applytojob.com/apply/board_code